What is a Trigger?

 Electrical triggers

-Electrical triggers are passing into the pump via it’s ttl inputs and output port.
+Electrical triggers are passing into the pump via it’s TTL inputs and output port.
 The pump’s software then provides the ability to further define what the trigger will be – a rising edge, a level and many others.
 Read about these triggers on the TTL Inputs and Outputs Page.